unicode-org/message-format-wg/spec/formatting.md

 though an error must still be emitted.

-When an error occurs within a Selector, the selector may only match the catch-all VariantKey `*`.
+When an error occurs within a Selector, the selector must not match any VariantKey other than the catch-all `*` and a Selector error is emitted.
+When selection fails to match any Variant, an empty string is used as the formatted string representation of the message and a Missing Fallback error is emitted.

 When an error occurs in a Placeholder that is being formatted, the fallback string representation of the Placeholder